 At first she sewed in the colour and with the cloth she liked.
 As time went on she took orders for ten blue and ten red sweat pants. these were the popular colours for the pants.

 By buying the cloth in bulk (and getting a little discount from the draper), and making ten blue and red size small, all in one sitting she reached her sweet spot where she could not be any more efficient.
+At this stage she could make 19 pants a week.
+This was not that many really but more than she made as a hobby.

 This was how her production was; cutting out on Monday, sewing the main seams on Tuesday, finishing off the garments on Wednesday, pressing the pants on Thursday and packaging and posting her finished items on Friday.
+Week in and week out.

 It was a case of no work and no pay.